Small Things to Do to Leave Your Comfort Zone

-Due to having kids, a pandemic, or just being lazy, I realized that I was rarely getting out of my comfort zone anymore.
+I was rarely getting out of my comfort zone, due to kids, a busy routine, or just being lazy.
 Instead, I wanted to feel safe.
 So, I stayed in my house, talked to the same people, and participated in the same comfortable activities.
 Day in.
 And day out.

-If you’re looking for a little spark in your day, it’s time to challenge yourself as well.
-Gain back your confidence and sense of adventure.
-In this article you’ll find:
+You can do this too!
+Grab a little spark in your day, and challenge yourself as well.
+Gain back your confidence and adventure.

 50 Powerful Ways to Get Out of Your Comfort Zone

-Commit to one small thing every day that scares you, and you’ll feel more alive than you have in a long time.
+Commit to one small thing every day that scares you.
+You’ll feel more alive, confident, and free.

 2. Do something your inner kid loves: like a roller coaster ride, snowboarding, or water slide